Mt. Edgecumbe High School: Extracurriculars

 All wrestling matches, volleyball and basketball games are played at the B.J.
 McGillis Field House, a former World War II-era aircraft hangar.
-Being one of the larger sports venues in Southeast Alaska, rivalry games and region championships often hold crowds exceeding 1,500 spectators.
-The site boasts standard bleachers, reserved seating, a press box, a climbing wall, wrestling mats, and a weight training center.
+Since this is one of the larger sports venues in Southeast Alaska, rivalry games and regional championships often attract crowds exceeding 1,500 spectators.

+The facility has standard bleachers, reserved seating, a press box, a climbing wall, wrestling mats, and a weight training center.
 It is the only school in the region with a gymnasium large enough to hold two basketball courts.

-MEHS's traditional rivals include its cross-town 3A rival Sitka High School (their matchups are known as the "Battle of the Bridge", alluding to the respective schools' locations on different sides of the John O'Connell Bridge) and other 3A rival, Petersburg High School in Petersburg.
-In the school's earliest years, they enjoyed another cross-town rivalry with Sheldon Jackson High School, a sectarian boarding school which later became Sheldon Jackson College.
+MEHS's traditional rivals include its cross-town 3A rival Sitka High School (their matchups are known as the "Battle of the Bridge", alluding to the respective schools' locations on different sides of the John O'Connell Bridge).
+In the school's earliest years, they also had a cross-town rivalry with Sheldon Jackson High School, a sectarian boarding school that developed as Sheldon Jackson College.
+(It has since closed.)

 Enrollment and demographics

 Mt.
 Edgecumbe expanded from 370 to 400 students in 2004.
 The Alaska Department of Education & Early Development reported that the school had an enrollment of 421 students on October 1, 2014: 109 freshmen, 110 sophomores, 106 juniors and 96 seniors.
 The school normally has 140 openings, while 300 students usually apply every year.
-In 2005, over 100 communities throughout Alaska were represented among MEHS's student body.
+In 2005, more than 100 communities throughout Alaska were represented among MEHS's student body.